Authentic Eggnog

 Eggnog with cinnamon swirl in a crystal punch bowl

-Authentic eggnog, rich and creamy and heavily spiked, has always for some reason seemed out of reach come Christmas and New Year’s at home.
-The Christmas Eve of my mother’s cherished childhood involved midnight mass, then brunch, presents, and an eggnog her mother made that was so special that Mom closed her eyes in the telling.
+Homemade eggnog, rich and creamy and heavily spiked, has always for some reason seemed out of reach come Christmas and New Year’s at home.
+The Christmas Eve of my mother’s cherished childhood involved midnight mass, then brunch, presents, and an eggnog her mother made that was so special, my Mom closed her eyes in the telling.
 Yet she never made it or even tried.
-I suppose cookies, gifts, and stockings for five kids plus formal and informal entertaining throughout the season knocked recipes like homemade eggnog off the to-do list.
+I have always wanted a big punchbowl of this festive holiday drink, which is so much better than store-bought!

 Fostorial Glass crystal punch bowl